bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_one_clustering.rst

 Hierarchical Clustering
 -----------------------

-Instead of k-means clustering, here is an example of hierarchical clustering of the histogram data.
+Instead of k-means clustering, here is an example of hierarchical clustering of the color histogram data.
 Now we look at the entire duration.

 .. code-block:: python